bioexcel/qmmm_bpg/overview.rst

 ----------------------------------
-Test run of MM only in CP2K
+Run MM only in CP2K
 ----------------------------------

 .. code-block ::